-Other notable performances include the Center for New Music - San Francisco; Mountain View Center for the Performing Arts; Linfield College; Walnut Creek Lesher Center for the Arts; San Francisco Conservatory of Music; Yoshi’s San Francisco; San Francisco de Young Musem; Santa Cruz Kuumbwa Jazz Center; Brava Theater; Guitar Solo & Ensemble Festival; New World Flamenco Festival; Tony LaRussa’s Animal Rescue Foundation - Stars to the Rescue; La Peña Cultural Center; Ashkenaz Berkeley; West Coast Blues Hall of Fame & Awards Show; Canciones 2 - Caminos Flamencos; Ukulele Jams Festival; EG5 Conference; TEDxRedmond and TEDxSanJose; and Google Zeitgeist ‘13.
+Other notable performances include NPR’s “From the Top,” Mountain View Center for the Performing Arts; Linfield College; Walnut Creek Lesher Center for the Arts; San Francisco Conservatory of Music; Yoshi’s San Francisco; San Francisco de Young Museum; Santa Cruz Kuumbwa Jazz Center; Brava Theater; Guitar Solo & Ensemble Festival; New World Flamenco Festival; Tony LaRussa’s Animal Rescue Foundation - Stars to the Rescue; La Peña Cultural Center; Ashkenaz Berkeley; West Coast Blues Hall of Fame & Awards Show; Canciones 2 - Caminos Flamencos; Ukulele Jams Festival; EG5 Conference; TEDxRedmond and TEDxSanJose; and Google Zeitgeist ‘13.

 Roberto composes music varying from solo and ensemble works to electronics and performance art-inspired pieces, and often experimenting with elements of noise, improvisation, indeterminacy and altered tuning systems.
 He has premiered and composed new works for guitar and other instruments in collaboration with the Bay Area Composers Group collective, including several concerts at the Center for New Music in San Francisco and an online livestream premiere series.